 The maracatu is a carnaval group from Pernambuco, in northeastern Brazil.
 The groups call themselves nação (nation), for example, Nação do Leão Coroado, (Nation of the Crowned Lion), meaning a large homogeneous group.
 Since the maracatu has close ties to Afro-Brazilian religious ceremonies, for some traditional groups these parades are the secular manifestations of their cults, what they take to the streets, so to speak.

 The maracatu is composed of a small percussion orchestra with several types of drums, agogô, rattles; women dancers and a male singer.
 They parade to the rhythm of the drums, wearing beautifully decorated costumes.
 The soloist sings a song and the chorus of women answers with the refrain.
 The standard bearer is followed by the king and queen of the maracatu (represented above in clay), and the man who carries a large colorful umbrella adorned with fringes symbolizing the sun.
 The woman in front of the group of dancers carries a doll called the calunga.
 This doll is supposedly a fetish.
-I photographed an antique calunga at a museum in Recife (see top of page).

 Music & Folklore